 - No need to mess around the internet looking for free apps and hoping they are not virus or trojan infected.
 Apple’s iTunes / Mac Store is my 1 place shop for finding, researching, installing & upgrading apps.

 - Speaking of security.
 The Mac comes with an inbuilt firewall and a number of safeguard.
 Similar to security of Linux being based on a Unix Kernel.
 The list of viruses designed to wreak havoc on the PC dramatically outnumber the Mac.
-So no need to mess around with security antivirus antitrojan antistupidy applications which hog processing power slowing down the machine.
-None of that PC nonsense is necessary.
+You can invest in additional Cybersecurity Solutions if you’re working on important documents.

 - Windows don’t do Macs—but Macs do Windows.
 You can read NTFS (Windows) drives using NTFS for Mac OS X and even run Windows in a virtual environment on your mac without rebooting via VMWare Fusion.